 DEP witness Evans testified regarding the EM&V process, activities, and results presented in this proceeding.
-He explained that the EMF component of the Company's DSM/EE rider incorporates actual customer participation and evaluated load impacts determined through EM&V and applied pursuant to the Mechanism.
+(See Tr. at 65-68.)
+He explained that the EMF component of the Company's DSM/EE rider incorporates actual customer participation and evaluated load impacts determined through EM&V and applied pursuant to the Revised Mechanism.
+(See id.)
 In addition, actual participation and evaluated load impacts are used prospectively to update estimated NLR.
+(See id. at 67.)
 In this proceeding, the Company submitted, as exhibits to witness Evans' testimony, detailed completed EM&V reports or updates for the following programs: